datasets/collective/README.md

 A collaborative initiative focused on democratizing data and empowering communities through open data solutions.
 The key aspects are:

-- **Data Collective**: Building a cooperative-like organization for data infrastructure and curation, inspired by the Mondragon Corporation model.
+- **The Collective**: Building a cooperative-like organization for data infrastructure and curation, inspired by the Mondragon Corporation model.
 - **Community Empowerment**: Providing open data to help local communities make informed decisions.
-- **Open Data Framework**: Developing protocols and tools to improve the production, sharing, consumption, and collaboration on open datasets.
+- **Open Data Framework(s)**: Developing protocols and tools to improve the production, sharing, consumption, and collaboration on open datasets.
 - **Data-Driven Insights**: Curating and creating data-informed analyses, similar to "Our World in Data" but with a more inclusive, collaborative approach.
 - **Cooperative Data Agency**: Establishing a sustainable, values-driven enterprise that offers data services with a focus on cooperation and democratization.
 - **Innovative Monetization**: Exploring new incentive structures and monetization strategies for data across communities.